Acoustic Bass Guitar Case

 Drill all holes through the wood

-Drill a single pilot hole for four of the eight lip-corner braces (eg, lid)
+Drill a one or two pilot hole for four of the eight lip-corner braces (eg, all the lid pieces)

 Unclamp, take off lid, rivet remaining double-angle and tongue-and-groove channel holes